YOUR Portal to Public Health

 The mission of Public Health is to preserve, promote, and improve the health and well being of populations, communities, and individuals.
 To fulfill this mission, we foster collaborations among public health and the health professions in education, research, and service.

 Are you passionate about keeping people healthy and safe?
-For information about how to use your communication and laboratory skills in an exciting and fulfilling health career, check out these links:
+For information about how to use your communication and laboratory skills in an exciting and fulfilling career, check out these links:

 About Public Health Laboratories and their blog